PID-Guided Partial Alignment for Multimodal Decentralized Federated Learning: Experiments

-(1) KU-HAR \citep{kuhar}: daily activities recorded by accelerometer (A) and gyroscope (G).
-We follow \cite{FedMMBench} and use eight classes: walking, walking upstairs, walking downstairs, sitting, standing, laying, jumping, and running.
-(2) ModelNet-40 \citep{modelnet}: 40 CAD object classes; two rendered views serve as modalities \{V1, V2\}.
-(3) AVE \citep{avedataset}: 10-s video clips from 28 events with synchronized audio and visual streams \{A, V\}.
-(4) IEMOCAP \citep{iemocap}: audio, visual, and text modalities \{A, V, T\}; we use the four-class emotion setting (happy, sad, angry, neutral) from \cite{liang2020semi}.
-We simulate modality heterogeneity by assigning each agent either all available modalities or just one.
-Additional modality mixes and implementation details are in Appendices~\ref{app:exp_results} and~\ref{app:setting}.
+{\bf Datasets.} (1) KU-HAR \cite{kuhar} is a human-activity-recognition benchmark with 18 actions captured by two sensors, namely, accelerometer (A) and gyroscope (G).
+We perform an eight-class setting (walking, walking upstairs, walking downstairs, sitting, standing, laying, jumping, and running).
+(2) ModelNet-40 \cite{modelnet} contains CAD models from 40 object categories.
+We treat two rendered views of each 3-D object as distinct modalities {V1, V2}.
+(3) AVE \cite{avedataset} (Audio-Visual Event) comprises 10-s video clips from 28 event classes with synchronized audio and visual streams {A, V}.
+(4) IEMOCAP \cite{iemocap} is an emotion-recognition corpus with audio, visual, and text modalities {A, V, T}.
+Following \cite{liang2020semi}, we keep four emotion labels, namely, \emph{happy}, \emph{sad}, \emph{angry}, and \emph{neutral}.

+{\bf Communication setup.} We follow the modality- and task-based connection schemes described in Section \ref{sec:motivation}.
+Unless stated otherwise, agents are linked in a ring topology \cite{ring}.
+Each ring is formed either (i) by agents that share a given modality (modality-specific ring) or (ii) by agents that have the exact same modality set (task-specific ring).
+During every communication round, each agent runs one local training epoch and then exchanges its modality-specific parameters only with its immediate ring neighbors.

+{\bf Baselines.} Because multimodal DFL is still nascent, we adapt several server-based multimodal FL methods to the peer-to-peer setting, selecting those that do not fundamentally depend on a central server: (1) Harmony \cite{ouyang2023harmony}: a two-stage scheme that we instantiate as modality-based sharing followed by task-based sharing.
+(2) FedHGB \cite{chen2022towards}: employs hierarchical gradient blending; we run it with a hybrid topology.
+(3) DMML-KD \cite{kd-dfl}: uses a shared feature generator across modality-heterogeneous agents; we implement it under the same hybrid graph for fair comparison.
+We also include three lightweight baselines derived from DSGD (see Section \ref{sec:motivation}): (4) DSGD-Modality: modality-based sharing \cite{yuan2024communication}; (5) DSGD-Task:task-based sharing \cite{xiong2022unified}; (6) DSGD-Hybrid: hybrid sharing \cite{chen2022towards}.